From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 Through this process, we discovered that effective actionability isn't just about adding buttons or features - it's about understanding the complex decision-making process publishers go through when investigating integrity issues, and creating tools that support each step of that journey.

-Phase 1 • 7 days in mar.
-2024
+Phase 1 • 7 days in OCT.
+2023

 Design Sprint